Kristina01111000/lavendersite/README.md

 - check to see why there are 70 products on the list but only 67 show up on the site
 - meeting on friday at 3:30, waiting on a confirmation
 - put time in cell phone

+make a new form for people applying to work there before the call tomorrow